A Guide to ESG for SMES

 - Embedding ESG into your firm’s operations.
 Ensure you provide employees with the training they need to carry out your ESG policies.

 - Track your progress.
-Use solutions like Microsoft Power BI to track and monitor your ESG milestones.
+Through annual ESG reports or solutions like Microsoft Power BI, you can track and monitor your ESG milestones.
 Leverage feedback to determine which approaches are working and which still require improvement.

 Conclusion